 Single sponsored post such as an Instagram image could cost anywhere from $500 from bloggers with thousands of followers to $20,000 or even more for bloggers with millions of followers.
 It all depends on the size of the audience and the brand that is looking to promote their products.

-I have definitely found that Instagram, alongside Pinterest, is the best for visual based sites.
+I have definitely found that Instagram, along with Pinterest, is the best for visual-based sites.
 Twitter and Facebook are amazing too, but in terms of finding people who really love your site and fashion as a niche, Instagram is a gold mine.

 Thanks to Lorna Burford of Raindropsofsapphire.com for contributing to this post.